Spend Five Days in the Mt. Diablo Region (Concord, Pleasant Hill, Walnut Creek, Tri-Valley)

 A Hotel Stay, a Beautiful Hike, and Wine-Tasting in Style

-Outdoors, Signature Cocktail, and Food Galore!
+Gardens, Cocktails and Food Galore!

-One of the unique attractions in Walnut Creek is the Ruth Bancroft Garden.
+For a quaint and calm oasis, visit to Ruth Bancroft Garden.
 It’s a world-renowned 3.5-acre garden, housing a collection of succulents, and drought-tolerant plants from around the world.
 Take a tour of the garden and work up a thirst, then head over to CaliCraft to sample a wide array of brews in their beer garden and taproom.

 Engage in dining from a wide array of culinary cultures in Walnut Creek.
 Your dining experience will be memorable as you “restaurant-hop” for appetizers, to main courses, to dessert, and end with a night cap.
 Map out your dining adventure with a complete list of downtown Walnut Creek restaurants!